 There aren’t too many design discrepancies between these two craft, but the Spark’s svelte frame and its ability to prevent collisions give it a leg up.

 Chances are, if you’re buying a drone, the camera is important to you.
 After all, if you just like flying, you can get an RC helicopter on the cheap.
 Considering their modest price tags, both of these bad boys are packing some photographic heat, but they both also have crucial drawbacks.

 The Breeze comes outfitted with a 4K camera that records at 30 frames per second (or 1080p at 60 fps, or 720p at 120 fps), and can take 13-megapixel stills.
 The 117-degree field of view is an advantage as well, allowing you to capture wider frames.
 There’s one glaring omission, though: The gimbal.
 Unfortunately, the Breeze can only stabilize the camera along one axis- instead of the usual 3 that you’ll get on higher-end machines.
-The drone’s digital stabilization software works pretty well for lower resolutions, but it doesn’t work in 4K, which (along with the lack of a multi-axis gimbal) leads to some wobbly videos and blurry stills.
-Under the right conditions, the resulting video looks great, but a little bit of wind can make a big difference.
+The drone’s digital stabilization software works pretty well for lower resolutions, but it doesn’t work in

 The Spark, meanwhile, doesn’t capture 4K video at all — instead, you’ll get 1080p in 30fps, and 12-megapixel stills.
 DJI did somewhat make up for this omission by including a two-axis mechanical gimbal, which drastically smooths footage (especially in windy conditions), and a Shallow Focus feature that lets you add some cool depth-of-field effects.
 Still, the gap in camera capability looms large here.